GU-CLASP/language-and-perception/meetings.md

  * T. Scialom, P. Bordes, P.-A. Dray, J. Staiano, and P. Gallinari.
 [What BERT sees: Cross-modal transfer for visual question generation.](https://arxiv.org/abs/2002.10832) arXiv, arXiv:2002.10832 [cs.CL]:1–11, November 2 2020. (recommended by Nikolai), 2020-12-04

   * M. Artetxe, G. Labaka, and E. Agirre.
+[A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings.](https://www.aclweb.org/anthology/P18-1073) In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 789–798, Melbourne, Australia, July 2018.
+Association for Computational Linguistics. (comes with a video and slides) (Adam)

+ * M. Artetxe, G. Labaka, and E. Agirre.
 [Learning bilingual word embeddings with (almost) no bilingual data.](https://www.aclweb.org/anthology/P17-1042/) In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 451–462, Vancouver, Canada, July 2017.
 Association for Computational Linguistics. (comes with a video and slides) (recommended by Axel and Adam) 2020-10-16

  * J. Y. Chai, Q. Gao, L. She, S. Yang, S. Saba-Sadiya, and G. Xu.
 [Language to action: Towards interactive task learning with physical agents.](https://doi.org/10.24963/ijcai.2018/1) In Proceedings of the Twenty-Seventh International Joint Conference on Artificial Intelligence, IJCAI-18, pages 2–9.
 International Joint Conferences on Artificial Intelligence Organization, 7 2018.
 2020-10-02 [Talk](https://slideslive.com/38929802/situated-humanmachine-communication), [workshop with the talk](https://nli-acl2020.github.io/)